Nothing's in my cart

 To help create immersion, three-dimensional VR visuals have to be very detailed and coordinated with the movements of the person wearing the headset.

-A PC VR headset, then, links up to a “VR-ready” computer to utilize its processing and rendering power.
+A PC VR headset, then, links up to a VR-ready computer to utilize its processing and rendering power.
 This is usually achieved with cables.

 But wait, if experiencing VR requires these kinds of resources, how can an all-in-one VR headset function on its own?

-Since there’s a limit to what a standalone VR device can handle, a tradeoff is made: all-in-one VR headsets deliver less visually complex graphics to gain independence from computers.
+Since there’s a limit to what a standalone VR device can handle, a tradeoff is made: All-in-one VR headsets deliver less visually complex graphics to gain independence from computers.

 But the differences between PC VR and standalone VR don’t just boil down to graphics.
 There are a lot of factors to consider when choosing a VR headset, so let’s take a look at what else sets all-in-one VR apart from PC VR.